 Yes, the $600 fee is set in statute and covers the license and the first three-year registration cycle.
 Thereafter, the triennial re-registration fee is $300.

-Until February 3, 2014, you can apply to be authorized to practice polysomnographic technology without satisfying the education and exam requirements if you are:
+Until August 3, 2014, you can apply to be authorized to practice polysomnographic technology without satisfying the education requirements if you are:

 - at least 18 years of age;

 - able to document that you hold the RPSGT certification; and